 |Age||MetLife avg. annual premium||Allied avg. annual premium|

-Setting aside cost, MetLife and Allied each carry pros and cons, including their discounts, perks, customer satisfaction ratings, and financial stability.
+Aside from affordability, MetLife and Allied each have pros and cons, including their discount programs, add-ons, customer satisfaction ratings, and financial stability.
 Dive into the data before making your decision.

 |Anti-Lock Brake System|